S

 How This Works

-This is a choose-your-own-adventure scenario.
+This is a decision-driven scenario.
 You face three decisions that real CISOs face in the first hours of a live ransomware incident.
 There is no safe option.
 Every choice closes another door.
 Your decisions shape what happens to your company, your board chair, a 74-year-old customer in Groningen, and you.

 The 4 Stakeholder Bars (top right)